phaserjs/phaser/README.md

 * If the game was set to NO_SCALE and you swapped orientation, it would pause and resize, then fail to resize when you swapped back (thanks starnut, fixes #258)
 * Device no longer things a Windows Phone or Windows Tablet are desktop devices (thanks wombatbuddy, fixes #506)
 * Sound.onMarkerComplete event is now dispatched when a marker stops.
 See Sound.onLoop for a looping marker event (thanks registered99, fixes #500)
+* Events.onInputUp would be dispatched twice if the Sprite had drag enabled, now only dispatched once (thanks Overbryd, fixes #502)

 TO DO: